BestTimesToVisit.com Logo

 Walking

 Many of D.C.'s major attractions are within walking distance of each other, particularly those on the National Mall.
-Walking is a great way to explore the city at your own pace and soak in the atmosphere.
+It's a great way to soak in the atmosphere and discover hidden gems.

-Tip:Wear comfortable shoes.
+Tip:Wear comfortable shoes!
 Bring water, especially during warmer months.
-Be aware of your surroundings and take precautions against pickpocketing in crowded areas.
+Use a map or navigation app to plan your route, especially if you're visiting less familiar areas.
+Be aware of your surroundings and belongings.

 Similar Destinations